-- 4.5 If Ofcom opens an investigation, we will consider arguments and evidence from both the BBC and the complainant.
+- 4.6 If Ofcom opens an investigation, we will consider arguments and evidence from both the BBC and the complainant.
 We would expect both parties to clearly set out how the BBC's approach may impact competition.
-We would also expect the BBC to clearly set out why the position it has taken is appropriate for the effective fulfilment of its Mission and the promotion of its Public Purposes. - 4.6 In considering the parties' arguments, Ofcom believes it is appropriate that the onus should be on the BBC to demonstrate why it should not make public services available on the basis requested, or why the conditions for supply are fair, reasonable and non-discriminatory.
-This is because, as set out above, the BBC's licence-fee funded activities seek to serve all audiences, those audiences expect access to those services through a wide variety of means, and the BBC has an obligation to make its content widely available.
-That the onus should be on the BBC does not mean, however, that it is only legitimate for the BBC to refuse to supply on the terms requested by the platform operator in exceptional circumstances.
-Specifically, we have set out below a range of factors which may be relevant to the question of whether or not supplying, or not supplying on the terms requested by the platform operator, is appropriate in order to meet the BBC's Public Purposes.
+We would also expect the BBC to clearly set out why the position it has taken is appropriate for the effective fulfilment of its Mission and the promotion of its Public Purposes. - 4.7 In considering the parties' arguments, Ofcom believes it is appropriate that the onus should be on the BBC to demonstrate why it should not make public services available on the basis requested, or why the conditions for supply are fair, reasonable and non-discriminatory.
+This is because, as set out above, the BBC's

-13 Clause 56(4)(a) of the Agreement.
+&lt;sup>13 Clause 56(4)(a) of the Agreement.